derockit/Project-Gutenberg/README.md

 ## Usage

+The `database.sqlitle` contains an index from all crwaled items.

-The `index.csv` file indexes existing files & their paths.
-You can generate the paths by the book ids yourselves too:
+You can also generate the paths by the book ids yourselves:

 ```javascript
 import md5 from 'md5';